My story

 It's a habit I won't break.
 The light changes, the tide changes, but the cliffs are always there, layers of sand and clay compressed over millions of years into something that looks like it was painted deliberately.
 Ochre.
 Stone.
 Warm grey.
 The colours Aboriginal Australians read in this land long before anyone thought to name them.

-I'm a chef.
 I've spent my career thinking carefully about ingredients, where they come from, how they're made, what separates something genuinely good from something that just looks the part.
 The colours I gravitate toward in the kitchen are the same ones I see on that beach.
 Turmeric.
 Ginger.
 Thyme.
 Olive leaf.
 Earth tones that feel honest because they come from the earth.

 A few years ago I started applying that same thinking to the clothes I wear every day.
 Specifically the polo I put on before I walk into a kitchen, a meeting, a room.
 And I kept hitting the same wall.